 Marcella Rose (who blogs at Marcella Rose’s) “found these stunning vintage wrought iron chairs on the side of the street” in New York City.
-Since then they’ve traveled across the country with her and now they are due for a makeover, which she’s sharing at My Crafty Spot.
+Since then they’ve traveled across the country with her and are due for a makeover, which she’s sharing at My Crafty Spot.
 Marcella says she likes to change these seats up a couple times a year.
 I personally love the spiderwebs, but I agree that summer calls for a lighter look!

 Briana’s family owns a paint store.
 She’s been working on updating the store decor, trying to showcase some of the fantastic color options they offer.
 These chairs are available for customers to sit down, but they were looking a little dowdy.
 She shares the makeover at Posh Purpose.